Shamimanowar/techforing_task/readme.md

 ### Manual Installation

-If you prefer manual setup:
+If you prefer manual setup or are using Windows:

 1. **Clone and navigate to the project**:
    ```bash